-Now it is pretty unlikely that you will choose a new grip for your current clubs at a custom fitting which makes such a difference to the weight of the club that it will change how it plays for you.
+Now it is pretty unlikely that you will choose a new grip for your current clubs at a custom fitting that makes such a difference to the weight of the club that it will change how it plays for you.

 So anytime you start changing the weight of a club you are potentially changing its playability for the good or bad.

-It’s doubtful that will happen through a change of grip recommended through a reputable club fitter but it just the first example of unforeseen consequences which can happen when you start making changes to your existing golf clubs.
+It’s extremely doubtful that will happen through a change of grip recommended through a reputable club fitter but it is just the first example of unforeseen consequences which can happen when you start making changes to your existing golf clubs.

 “Can your existing clubs, or can the clubs you just bought off the rack in a golf store or pro shop be custom fit to your swing and how you play?
 For a couple of the 12 key fitting elements, yes, for a few more of the 12 key club fitting elements possibly, but for all of them, no they can’t.”Tom Wishon – Master club maker and 40-year veteran of the golf equipment industry